DanieleDeSensi/peafowl/README_ADVANCED.md

 + DPI_PROTOCOL_MORE_DATA_NEEDED: If the inspector needs more data to be sure that the protocol matches
 + DPI_PROTOCOL_ERROR: If an error occurred

+You can look at one of the existing inspectors to see some examples.
+An inspector will parse both TCP and UDP packets, so it may be a good idea, as a first thing, to return DPI_PROTOCOL_NO_MATCHES when the inspectors is called on UDP packets for a protocol which only works over TCP (e.g. HTTP).

 4) If the inspector needs to store information about the application flow, add an appropriate structure in the flow data description (api.h, struct dpi_tracking_informations).
 These data can be then used by the inspector by accessing the last parameter of the call described in point 2).